Ashutosh-py7/Data-Analyst-Covid-19-India-Dashboard-Tableau/README.md

 # Data-Analyst-Covid-19-India-Dashboard-Tableau
-I analysis the Covid-19 Indian Data and create a Dashboard in Tableau This project focuses on analyzing the COVID-19 pandemic in India using data visualization and insights.
+I analysis the Covid-19 Indian Data and create a Dashboard in Tableau.
+This project focuses on analyzing the COVID-19 pandemic in India using data visualization and insights.
 Our goal is to provide a comprehensive view of the situation, leveraging Tableau for interactive data visualization

 ## Tableau Dashboards
 - **Covid-19 India Dashboard Tableau link:**  <a href="https://public.tableau.com/app/profile/ashutosh.maurya4181/viz/Book4_17431519738620/Dashboard12?publish=yes"> Dashboard Covid-19 India </a>